gisachris/Portfolio-Site/README.md

 ### Key Features <a name="key-features"></a>

-- one of the keyfeatures to this website is its responsiveness to mobile and desktop/pc
+- one of the key features to this website is its responsiveness to mobile and desktop/pc
+- another key feature is the way way portfolios are displayed without actually visiting the website

 <p align="right">(<a href="#readme-top">back to top</a>)</p>